 Basic camping is available at Smalleys Beach camping area, which can be reached via a signposted gravel road off Cape Hillsborough Road.
-This small camping area has picnic tables, toilets, town water and some sites suitable for caravans.
+This small camping area has toilets, town water and some sites suitable for caravans.

-Fires are permitted only in off-ground fire containers and within the camping area.
+Camp fires are permitted only in off-ground fire containers and within the camping area.
 Bring your own clean, milled timber.
 Fuel stoves are preferred and recommended.
 Fires are not permitted anywhere else in the park, including on the beaches.
 All campers must carry sturdy rubbish bags to remove all rubbish from the park.
 Generators are not permitted anywhere in the park.